apache/streampipes-website/docs/02_quick-start-guide.md

 1. Open `Dashboards`.
 2. Create a new dashboard.
-3. Configure the basic dashboard settings.
+3. Open the dashboard if it does not directly open.
-4. Open the chart panel on the right side.
-5. Add the chart you saved in the previous step.
+4. Add the chart you saved in the previous step.
-6. Arrange the chart on the grid.
+5. Arrange the chart on the grid.
-7. Save the dashboard.
+6. Save the dashboard.

+<ScreenshotFigure
+src="/img/2026/dashboard-create.png"
+alt="Dashboard view"
+/>

 At this point, you have completed a full first-use flow: from data onboarding to a reusable dashboard view.

-### Why this matters

-This is the moment where StreamPipes usually becomes clear to new users:

-- `Connect` creates usable data streams
-- `Datasets` preserve the data
-- `Charts` query and visualize it
-- `Dashboards` combine saved visualizations into an operational view

-<DocVisualPlaceholder
-  title="Dashboard editor with saved chart" purpose="Show the current dashboard model where saved charts are added from the side panel."
-/>

-## Optional next step: Build a pipeline
+### Optional next step: Build a pipeline

 Once the quick start flow above works, the next logical step is to create a pipeline that transforms or enriches your live stream before persisting or visualizing it.